farm-ng/amiga-dev-kit/website/docs/apps/controller_app/README.md

 - **W**: Propels the robot forward
 - **A**: Rotates the robot counter-clockwise on the spot
 - **D**: Rotates the robot clockwise on the spot
-- **S**: Disabled to prevent accidental reverse movements for safety

 These commands engage the robot's autonomy systems to perform the actions safely and precisely, setting incremental goals for the robot to achieve.